highcharts/node-export-server/README.md

 - `rateLimit` -> `maxRequests`
 - `workers` -> `maxWorkers`

 If you depend on any of the above options, the optimal approach is to directly change the old names to the new ones in the options.
-However, you don't have to do it manually, as there is a utility function called `mapToNewConfig` that can easily transfer the old-structured options to the new format.
+However, you don't have to do it manually, as there is a utility function called `mapToNewOptions` that can easily transfer the old-structured options to the new format.
 For an example, refer to the `./samples/module/optionsPhantom.js` file.

 ## Note About Chart Size